 Closing the gap

 While I was thinking about this yesterday, I stumbled upon a video from This American Life‘s Ira Glass.
 On the surface, it seems completely unrelated to personal finance.
 And maybe it is.
-But I think that in these five minutes, Glass gets to the heart of success with any goal:
+But I think that Glass gets to the heart of success with any goal.

 Ostensibly, Glass is speaking about story-telling.
 (Which is why I was actually watching this.)
 But what he's really talking about is the process of mastery, of building skills and achieving goals.